doitian/knowledge-base/§ Blog/Posts/Posts - 2022/2210 - Practice Autofocus Method in Todoist/§ Practice Autofocus Method in Todoist.md

 ## The River Filter

 I will continue using Todoist.
 I created a filter named *River*.
 The tasks are sorted by added date.
-I added he filter to the sidebar and set it as my home view for easy access.
+I added the filter to the sidebar and set it as my home view for easy access.

 The filter has three sections: